Training neural networks with structured noise improves classification and generalization: Training with noise

-The distribution of the stabilities in the trained network (see equation (\ref{eq:rho1})) has always a tail in the negative values, implying that classification is never reached.
-The only exception to this statement is the trivial case of $m_t = 1^-$, where $n_{SAT} = 1$ for $\alpha \leq 2$.
-Nevertheless, the values of $n_{SAT}$ remain close to unity for relatively high values of $m_t$ and relatively low values of $\alpha$ (see \cref{fig:nsat}).
+The same analytical techniques applied in \cite{wong_neural_1993} can be used to determine whether the TWN algorithm is capable to reach perfect classification.
+We find that the distribution of stabilities in the trained network (see equation (\ref{eq:rho})) has always a tail in the negative values, implying that classification is never reached.
+The only exception to this statement are the trivial cases of $m_t = 1^-$ (SVM limit) and $m_t = 1$ (linear perceptron with $k = 0$), where all memories are stable for $\alpha \leq 2$. \\